Mo Jiancheng

 Mo Jiancheng (莫建成 (Mò Jiànchéng); born March 1956) is a former Chinese politician who spent most of his career in both Inner Mongolia and Jiangxi.
 As of August 2017 he was under investigation by the Communist Party's anti-corruption agency.
 Previously he served as leader of the discipline inspection team sent by Central Commission for Discipline Inspection (CCDI) to Ministry of Finance (MOF) from December 2015 to August 2017, Deputy Communist Party Secretary of Jiangxi from January 2015 to December 2015, executive vice-governor of Jiangxi from July 2013 to September 2015, Communist Party Secretary of Baotou from November 2006 to April 2010, and Communist Party Secretary of Tongliao from January 2003 to December 2004.
 Mo worked with Su Rong for a long time.

-Mo was a delegate to the 17th National Congress of the Chinese Communist Party and an alternate member of the 18th CCP Central Committee.
+Mo was a delegate to the 17th National Congress of the Chinese Communist Party and an alternate of the 18th CCP Central Committee.

 Biography

 Mo was born in March 1956 in Shengzhou, Zhejiang.
 He graduated from the Central Party School of the Chinese Communist Party and Inner Mongolia Agricultural University.